kevhill/bh-tbd/README.md

 These shapres are sufficient to encode all possible message contents.
 A completely naieve schema can simply break apart a message into it's component shapes.

 ### Introduction to Types
-While self-describing shape is somewhat nice, it can also become very expensive very quickly.
-For example, a trivial array of `[ int16(), float32(), str(length=2) ]` would take 26 bytes to encode: 3 to define the array of 3 members, 5 to define an int of 2 bytes, 2 for the int value, 5 for define a float of 4 bytes, 4 for the float value, 5 to define the str of 2 bytes, and 2 bytes for the string.
+While self-describing messages are somewhat nice, they can also become very expensive very quickly.
+For example, a trivial array of `[121,3.14159265359,"ab"]` would take 26 bytes to encode (worse than json!): 3 to define the array of 3 members, 5 to define an int of 2 bytes, 2 for the int value, 5 for define a float of 4 bytes, 4 for the float value, 5 to define the str of 2 bytes, and 2 bytes for the string.
 3 + 5 + 2 + 5 + 4 + 5 + 2 = 26

 However, by placing a restrictive schema on our message, many of the bytes becomes superflous.
 The above message segment might be given the following schema:
 ```